Aladdin (1992 Disney film): Script and development

 In 1988, lyricist Howard Ashman had pitched the idea of an animated musical adaptation of Aladdin.
 Ashman had written a 40-page film treatment, remaining faithful to the plot and characters of the original story but envisioned as a campy 1930s-style musical with a popular 1930s-style Genie.
-With partner, Alan Menken, Ashman composed several songs and added original characters to the story, such as Aladdin's friends, Babkak, Omar and Kassim.
+With his partner, Alan Menken, Ashman composed several songs and added original characters to the story, such as Aladdin's friends, Babkak, Omar and Kassim.

 However, Michael Eisner did not think that a story set in the Middle East would be commercially appealing, and their project was removed from active development.
 Ashman and Menken were soon recruited to compose songs for Beauty and the Beast.
-Linda Woolverton, who had also worked on Beauty and the Beast, used their treatment and developed a draft with inspired elements from The Thief of Bagdad, such as a villain named Jaf'far, an aged sidekick retired human thief named Abu, and a human handmaiden for the princess.
+Linda Woolverton, who had also worked on Beauty and the Beast, used their treatment and developed a draft with elements inspired by The Thief of Bagdad, such as a villain named Jaf'far, an aged sidekick retired human thief named Abu, and a human handmaiden for the princess.

 Directors Ron Clements and John Musker joined the production, picking Aladdin from three projects offered; the other two were an adaptation of Swan Lake and King of the Jungle, which eventually became The Lion King.
 Before Ashman's death in March 1991, he and Menken composed "Arabian Nights", "Friend Like Me", "Prince Ali" and Ashman's last song, "Humiliate the Boy".

 Musker and Clements wrote a draft of the screenplay, and delivered a story reel to studio chief Jeffrey Katzenberg in April 1991.
 Katzenberg thought that the script "didn't engage", and on a day known by the staff as "Black Friday", he demanded that the entire story be rewritten without rescheduling the film's November 25, 1992, release date.
 Katzenberg requested for Clements and Musker to not be heavily dependent on Ashman's vision, and the removal of Aladdin's mother, remarking: "Eighty-six the mother.
 The mom's a zero."